Dave Micklos, D.Sc.

 I enjoyed participating in various science projects and managed a win a few awards locally and nationally, and even had articles about my projects appear in various places, from the local school newsletter to the New York Times.
 All chance and circumstance I suppose, but maybe a clue as to what I should do.
 Graduating from the Half Hollow Hills School District, I attended the State University of New York at Stony Brook.

 Well, if you are willing to read this far, you might as well take the time to meet me personally at the Learning Center, because I would not want to bore anyone with more details.
-Perhaps I can leave you with these two comments
+Perhaps I can leave you with the following two comments.

 First, science tends to push its practitioners into very specialized modes of thought.
 Not that this empties people of their creative aspirations, but it has its benefits and costs.
 Now that stem cells (cells that retain the ability to become almost any other type of cell) are the subject of intense study in biology, maybe there is something to not being so quick to differentiate.
 Or put another way, maybe it’s not the destination but the journey.